|How to pronounce this name.||Igor Mineyev's Math Page.|

 Candidate A is your favorite, but you are told that you must vote for a worse candidate B because your vote for candidate A would help the worst candidate C. The current voting system punishes you for voting honestly.
 The result?
 Politicians with unpopular agendas are elected.

 Do you want democracy?
 Do you want your true opinion to be counted?
-Demand a simple, purely mathematical solution: approval voting, or the more general score voting = range voting.
-Either one is better than ranked-choice voting.
+Demand a simple, purely mathematical solution: approval voting, or the more general score voting aka range voting, or its variation called STAR voting.

 Bees have a better democracy.
 We need to keep up.

 Will the politicians allow these voting systems?
 This is not a mathematical question.

 I am a Professor at UIUC Math Dept.

 My mathematical interests include subjects related to

 As y'all know, G3 stands for the annual

 Geometric Group Theory on the Gulf Coast Conference, commonly

 We have not received funding from NSF, so there is no G3 conference in 2018.